xionix3/FHB-Tricentis-Insurance-Calculator/README.md

 ```
 #### Test your Appium Installation

-You can start appium with the following command:
+You can start Appium with the following command:

 ```bash
 appium